Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 Person perspective may be in either past or present tense.
 It is not clear which tense is preferable, but the AI may find past easier as most writing is done in past tense.

+There are a couple of methods, though not properly tested, that may be useful to reinforce the person perspective.
+They are:

+> `[ POV: Name/You/I ]`
+>
+> > `[ protaganist: Name ]`

+Both of these can be reasonably used as part of an Author's Note.
+I have seen a somewhat better retention of person perspective but not strongly enough to fully recommend them.

 ## 6. Signposts

 Extensive testing of signposts has demonstrated that the creation of a "signpost," a forced active Lorebook entry with a group of characters inserted at a specific point to help draw or break the AI's attention, is quite useful.
 In particular, I recommend using `***`, which the AI knows to be a scene separator.
 Please see below for more information.